yrsegal/MCEdit-Filters/speechBubbles/README.md

   * `?`
   * `_`

+If a character is unknown, it will be replaced with a `_`.

 If you want me to include a character that is not yet included, refer to the [contribute section](#contribute).

 #### Emoticons